Chapter 108

 surprisingly alto voice.

 “Look at him.
-Are you afraid of him,” Erik looks me up and
+Are you afraid of him,” Erik looks me up and down

-down.
-“No offense, but I've seen some nasty customers and you aren’t one,”
+in response to her question.
+“No offense, but I've seen some nasty customers

-Chloe speaks to me now.
+and you aren’t one,” Chloe speaks to me now.

 “Why am I here?”